“This immensely entertaining and illuminating book transports readers back in time … Exceptionally readable and highly recommended.”

 A midwestern novel about insiders, outsiders

 Flagship publication of Kaylie Jones Books

 Marian Elliot Adams, an outspoken advocate for sensible women’s undergarments, sweeps into the Chautauqua tent on a sweltering August night in 1917, and shocks the gathered town of Emporia, Illinois with a radical speech.
 The crowd is further appalled when Marian injures herself falling off the stage and must recuperate in the town for a week.
-As the days pass, she throws into turmoil Caledonia’s unspoken rules governing social order, women and Negroes.
+As the days pass, she throws into turmoil Emporia’s unspoken rules governing social order, women and Negroes.
 While she agitates for enlightenment and justice, she has little insight into her own motives and extreme loneliness.

 Advance Praise … from Ann Hood, author of The Red Thread